mandugo/IEEE-AESS-Radar-Challenge-2025-RaSS-Team/functions/README.md

+# > NOTE: THIS README IS STILL BEING UPDATED

 # Available Functions

 - [extract_targets](#extract_targets): identifies and extracts **radar targets** from a detection map.
 It performs **detection, angle estimation (DOA), and SNR validation** to return the most relevant targets.